RocketSoftware/uniface-ux/README.md

 ## Installation of UX Widgets project

-Firstly, users need install npm, the Node.js package manager.
-See:
+First, users need install npm, the Node.js package manager.
+For installation instructions See:
 - Downloading and installing Node.js and npm | npm Docs https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm

-Then, users can install UX Widgets into their local development environment by the following step:
+Next, users can install UX Widgets into their local development environment by the following these steps:
 - Open a command prompt;
-- Go to a directory where you want to locate your local UX Widgets project;
+- Navigate to the directory where you want to set up your local UX Widgets project;
 - Clone the project by the command: ```git clone https://github.com/RocketSoftware/uniface-ux```;
 - Optionally, you can checkout a specific tag of older version from this repo;
 - Run command: ```npm install```,